Teachable is one of the most emerging online learning management platforms.

 Let us take a deeper look into all the features of Teachable below.

 The interface of Teachable is easy to use and highly beginner-friendly.
 As soon as you log in, you can see the dashboard.

 On the left-hand side, you can see Teachbale’s features.
-These options include themes, domain, navigation, pages, and more.
+These options include themes, domains, navigation, pages, and more.
 Once you click on the feature, you can see more features inside.
 In addition, these features are accessible with double clicks.

 You can also check out tutorials and articles for understanding the dashboard better.
-All Teachbale’s features are easily accessible and come with tons of documentation.
+All of Teachbale’s features are easily accessible and come with tons of documentation.